OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Create and award credit
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, courses can offer credit for learners who complete the course.
+Now, courses can award credit to learners who complete the course.
 Admin can also manually award credit to learners.
 Admin and instructors create and define credit types and units.

-**Course credit is made up of three components: “Amount,” “Type,” “Units.”** For example, an association course could award “3 [Amount] CE [Type] hours [Units].”
+**Credit is made up of three components: “Amount,” “Type,” “Units.”** For example, an association course could award “3 [Amount] CE [Type] hours [Units].”

 **Admin Only:**